basecamp/kamal-site/docs/configuration/asset-bridging.md

 ---
-title: Serving old and new assets during deployments
+title: Asset bridging
 ---

-# Serving old and new assets during deployments
+# Asset bridging

 If there are changes to CSS or JS files, we may get requests for the old versions on the new container and vice-versa.